openebs-archive/e2e-tests/experiments/functional/cstor-volume-replica-scaledown/README.md

 This scenario validates the behaviour of application and OpenEBS cStor volumes when the volume replica is scale down.

 Based on the value of env `DATA_PERSISTENCE`, the corresponding data consistency util will be executed.
 At present, only busybox and percona-mysql are supported.
-Along with specifying env in the litmus experiment, user needs to pass name for configmap and the data consistency specific parameters required via configmap in the format as follows:
+Along with specifying env in the e2e experiment, user needs to pass name for configmap and the data consistency specific parameters required via configmap in the format as follows:

 ```
     parameters.yml: |